rocfd/brewpitopes/README.md

 3. Explore the folder structure of the Docker image named "brewpitopes".
 ```
 ls
-'''
-You should see the folders: brewpitopes, example, Projects
 ```
-To execute the scripts go to
+You should see the folders: brewpitopes, example, Projects To execute the scripts go to
 ```
 cd brewpitopes
 ```
 To find an example of a brewpitopes project and the required files go to
 ```
+cd ..
 cd example
 ```
 To create new project, do so within the Projects folder:
 ```
+cd ..
 cd Projects
 mkdir your_project
 ```